 Your computer needs to know the model of your RAM as well as which timings and frequency to set.
 Your BIOS will use a small chip on your RAM modules called an SPD (serial presence detect) chip to set memory timing and frequencies properly.
 XMP is an extension of SPD which provides higher frequencies and tighter timings for your memory to run at.
 It also corrects for the extra voltage required which provides a stable overclock with the click of a button.

-XMP profiles essentially allow high-performance RAM, which run above industry DDR specifications, to be appropriately set for your system.
+XMP profiles essentially allow high-performance RAM, which run above industry DDR specifications, to be appropriately set up for your system.

-To enabled XMP, simply select one of the two profiles, save your settings and reboot.
+To enabled XMP, simply select one of the profiles, save your settings and reboot.
 You can confirm your new overclock using a program such as CPU-Z.

 What if I don't turn on XMP?